MathBH/GeneticAlgorithm/README.md

 	      This process is repeated until the highest performing AI is of satisfactory performance.

-	      For this project, two Incubators were built: the "Standard" Incubator and the 'Reroll" Incubator.
+	      For this project, two Incubators were built: the "Standard" Incubator and the 'Reroll" Incubator:

                       Standard Incubator:
                       -------------------

                                         The Standard Incubator grows the AI in standard Genetic Algorithm tradition.
 					That is to say, it first generates a population at random, it tests their performance, intermixes the data of the two highest performing AIs and